ihaveamac/ninfs/README.md

 Install the fusepy fork with `pip3 install git+https://github.com/billziss-gh/fusepy.git`.
 Make sure pip is installed, since it doesn't seem to be always included on Windows.

-CDN, CIA, and NCCH mounting will need [SeedDB](https://github.com/ihaveamac/3DS-rom-tools/wiki/SeedDB-list) for mounting NCCH containers.
+CCI, CDN, CIA, and NCCH mounting will need [SeedDB](https://github.com/ihaveamac/3DS-rom-tools/wiki/SeedDB-list) for mounting NCCH containers.
 SeedDB is checked at `seeddb.bin` in current working directory, or `~/.3ds/seeddb.bin`.
 It can also be provided with the `--seeddb` argument.

 * macOS: [Fuse for macOS](https://osxfuse.github.io)
 * Windows: [WinFsp](http://www.secfs.net/winfsp/) - Requires [WinFsp 2017.2 B3](https://github.com/billziss-gh/winfsp/releases/tag/v1.2B3) or later.